dmiric/12x3/README.md

 run commands for development:
  - medusa develop in one terminal
  - npm run dev:admin to start admin UI

+Need to set both 7007 and 9000 ports to public to use in codespaces.

 medusa start (for development on codespace or production)